iam-davidvm/kbo-search/README.md

 - Now it works with a 'Ondernemingsnummer' only.
 I'm thinking about allowing a user to enter his own regular expression that he wants to look for on a page.

+- Creating the same extension for multiple browsers.

 ## Conclusion

 > Although it is a rather simple extension, I think it could be very useful and efficient extension.
 And it was an interesting project to learn a bit more about Chrome extensions.